 The Workshop Becons!

 The season is changing once again to that time of year when a challenging project becomes not just possible, but necessary!
-As a past customer of Hemingway Kits we hope that our products spring readily to mind when the workshop becons?
+We hope that our products spring readily to mind when the workshop becons?

 You might choose to build the Worden Mk3 Tool & Cutter Grinder this winter.
 With sharp tools to hand, ground accurately to +/-½° in each plane, youll be thrilled with the speeds, feeds, fits and surface finishes that you can achieve.